An Introduction to Sonoma County AVAs

 Russian River Valley AVA

-The Russian River Valley AVA, established in 1983, is a highly regarded growing region for pinot noir and chardonnay.
-Characterized by its cool climate and coastal fog that travels in from the Pacific along the Russian River, the Russian River Valley’s climate allows for a slow ripening of the grapes, resulting in wines of balanced acidity and complexity.
+The Russian River Valley AVA, established in 1983, is a highly regarded growing region for Pinot Noir and Chardonnay.
+Characterized by its cool climate and coastal fog that travels in from the Pacific along the Russian River, Russian River’s climate allows for a slow ripening of the grapes, resulting in wines of balanced acidity and complexity.

 Peay Vineyards